Flomp/wanderer/docs/src/content/docs/use/summit-logs.md

 ## When to Use a Summit Log

-If you are hiking a trail that already exists on wanderer — whether uploaded by you or another user — you can log your hike by creating a summit log instead of uploading the trail again.
+If you are hiking a trail that already exists on <span class="-tracking-[0.075em]">wanderer</span> — whether uploaded by you or another user — you can log your hike by creating a summit log instead of uploading the trail again.
 This helps avoid duplicates and keeps the trail history consolidated.
 Summit logs are perfect for re-hikes, community contributions, or simply marking your progress over time.

 ## What You Can Include